-It stands for the Regulated Qualifications Framework (RQF) and relates to all qualifications regulated by Ofqual in England.
-Other frameworks may exist in different countries.
+It stands for the Regulated Qualifications Framework (RQF) and all qualifications regulated by Ofqual (in England) are on this framework.
+It became effective on 1st October 2015.
+Other frameworks may exist in different nations and countries.
 When a qualification is due for renewal, or a new qualification is written by an awarding organisation, it can go onto the RQF provided it meets their requirements.

-This RQF model allows awarding organisations to have much more freedom to design their own qualifications, and to give them an appropriate title other than Award, Certificate or Diploma.
+This RQF model allows awarding organisations to have much more freedom to design their own qualifications, and to give them an appropriate title other than Award, Certificate or Diploma (which all qualifications were called on the previous QCF).

 All qualifications on the RQF must be underpinned by a validity strategy that will show how they provide value for learners and employers.